The Pinnacle of Motorsports

 2019 United States Grand Prix

 Fast forward to 2019 and I received a group email with a few of my friends, planning for a potential trip to Austin, Texas for the 2019 United States Grand Prix.
-Moves were made and money was spent, but it was well worth the trip as it was one of the most memorable trips I’ve ever taken with the guys and with Amy.
+Moves were made and money was spent, but it was well worth the trip as it was one of the most memorable trips I’ve ever taken with the guys.
 Flying over the track and looking at the upcoming skyline of the city of Austin was exciting to see as I’ve only heard great things about this city, especially their food.